carlosthurman0/OS-Ticketing-System/README.md

 # osTicket Help Desk Lab (Open Source Ticketing System)

 ## Overview
-This lab demonstrates how a help desk ticketing system is installed, configured, and used to support users.
+This lab demonstrates how a help desk ticketing system configured and used to support users.
 It simulates real-world IT support workflows including ticket creation, prioritization, escalation, and resolution.

 ## What I Built